John Gough Nichols: Works

 Nichols contributed articles to the Archæologia of the Society of Antiquaries, 1831–73, vols. xxiii–xliv.; the Journal of the Archæological Institute, 1845–51; the Transactions of the London and Middlesex Archæological Association, vols. i–iv.; and the Collections of the Surrey Archæological Society, vols. iii. and vi.
 He edited: The Gentleman's Magazine, new ser.
 1851–6, vols. xxxvi–xlv.; Collectanea Topographica et Genealogica, 1834–43, 8 vols.; The Topographer and Genealogist, 1846–58, 3 vols.; The Herald and Genealogist, 1863–74, 8 vols.
 In the Gentleman's Magazine, besides contributing essays, he compiled the obituary notices.
 In 1856 ill-health compelled him to resign its editorship, and it was transferred to John Henry Parker for a nominal consideration.
 A replacement was the Herald and Genealogist, of which the first volume appeared under his editorship in 1862.
 His interest in obituary-writing led him to found the short-lived Register and Magazine of Biography in 1869.

-Family
+Personal life

-Nichols married, on 22 July 1843, Lucy, eldest daughter of Frederick Lewis, commander R.N., and had one son, John Bruce Nichols (b.
+On 22 July 1843 Nichols married Lucy Lewis, eldest daughter of Frederick Lewis, commander R.N., and had one son, John Bruce Nichols (b.
 1848), and two daughters.
 The son's name was added in 1873 to those of his father and uncle as printers of the Votes and Proceedings of the House of Commons.
 A portrait of Nichols at the age of twenty-four is contained in a family group in water-colours, by Daniel Maclise (1830).
 A medallion, representing him and his wife, by Leonard Charles Wyon, was struck in commemoration of their silver wedding in 1868.